Zukunftswerkstatt

 The Zukunftswerkstatt is a participatory method aimed at promoting the participation and collaboration of participants to develop innovative and sustainable solutions together.
 The method can be used for a variety of applications, from product and service development to the design of cities and regions.

-The offering of the Zukunftswerkstatt by the Knowledge Transfer Team is aimed at groups of up to 15 people, lasts approximately 6 hours (excluding breaks), and is facilitated by a trained moderator.
+The offer of the Zukunftswerkstatt by the Knowledge Transfer Team is aimed at groups of up to 15 people, lasts approximately 6 hours (excluding breaks), and is facilitated by a trained moderator.
 The offering is conducted with the involvement of researchers from TU Braunschweig.

 Past events